Definition of Cohabitation

 - Plural: cohabitations

-- Cohabitation refers to a couple living at the same physical location and not to a couple that spends the majority of their time at one residence but maintaining two separate residences.
+- Cohabitation refers to a couple living at the same physical location and not to a couple that spends the majority of their time at one residence while maintaining two separate residences.

 - In some locations, the length of cohabitation leads to a common-law marriage.